Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

 Next, AI/ML-driven capabilities play a fundamental role in enhancing robotic intelligence and coordination.
 Machine learning algorithms enable real-time data processing, allowing robots to identify patterns, detect anomalies, and optimize task execution autonomously.
 These AI-driven processes can be executed locally on the robot or offloaded to edge computing nodes, depending on the computational complexity and latency constraints.
 Efficient transport and management of AI/ML traffic ensure that multiple robots can learn and adapt collaboratively, further optimizing performance in highly automated industrial settings.
 Hence, the convergence of localized network structures, ultra-reliable low-latency communications, precise positioning, and AI-enhanced sensing forms the backbone of next-generation industrial robotics, fostering a highly efficient, adaptable, and intelligent automation ecosystem.

 It is important to note that most KVs and KVIs fall outside the scope of what can be influenced by 6G.
 This is because they are directly related to the implementation of the use case, i.e. Use Case KVIs, which concerns the social sustainability domain especially.
+In particular, these use case KVIs are typically second- or third-order outcomes (e.g., workplace safety practices or societal impact) that depend strongly on deployment context, operational processes, and human factors, and thus cannot be directly controlled through 6G technical design alone.
 However, other KVIs can be influenced by the design and implementation of 6G, i.e. the enabler KVIs.
 We provide in Table \ref{tab:tab2} exclusively the KVs and enabler KVIs for the cooperating mobile robots use case \cite{hexa2_D12,hexa2_D14}.
 Specifically, the KVs and enabler KVIs for the three sustainability pillars given the cooperating robots use case have been listed in Table \ref{tab:tab2}.
 Furthermore, broad categories for the enabler KVIs, i.e., \textit{Energy}, \textit{Materials\slash Waste}, \textit{Safety}, \textit{Trustworthiness\slash Privacy\slash Security}, \textit{Productivity\slash Efficiency} and \textit{Costs}, have also been provided.
-These will be used later for the KVI based analysis presented in Section \ref{sec4}-\ref{sec4e}.

-For the environmental sustainability pillar, energy consumption due to operations of cobots as well as the overall process being executed is considered.
-Additionally, material efficiency considering the life expectancy and disposal of the cobots after their usage are considered.
-For the social sustainability pillar, the ability of the cobots to improve the working environment via reduction in the number of injuries at work is considered.
-Lastly, for the economic sustainability pillar, in Table \ref{tab:tab2} improved revenue streams due to increased productivity as well as the sales of robots have been considered.
-On the other hand, costs due to the requirement of increased investment in acquisition and setup of such cooperating robots has been included in the economic sustainability KVIs.
-Moreover, the costs arising from the operating expenditures (OPEX) for the maintenance and operations of the cobots are also considered important KVIs for the economic sustainability aspect.

 The following sections utilize these KPIs and enabler KVIs to perform the 6G system design.